renovatebot/renovate/docs/usage/docker.md

 ```

 If traditional versioning doesn't work, try Renovate's built-in `loose` `versioning`.
-Renovate will perform a best-effort sort of the versions, regardless of whether they contain letters or digits.
+Renovate will perform a best-effort sort of the versions, regardless of whether they have letters or digits.

 If both the traditional versioning, and the `loose` versioning do not give the results you want, try the `regex` `versioning`.
 This approach uses regex capture group syntax to specify which part of the version string is major, minor, patch, pre-release, or compatibility.